 To get you started, we've put together a comprehensive list of law school requirements.
 We'll also talk about the top law schools in the US, the prerequisite courses for most law programs, and more.

-Let’s start with the fundamental law school requirements that you need to begin a career practicing law.
+First, let's start with the fundamental law school requirements that you need to begin a career practicing law.

 Law School Requirements